blzby1/yomama-rewrite/src/md/docs/docs.md

 Obviously, the core of this website is the games.
 It's what most people come here for.
 Its other purpose, at least for me, is a passion project.
 I love to code, and I love to share my creations with others.
 When I add a new feature, it's a sign that I've learned something new.
 I haven't done anything like this in my past, except when I was distributing .zip website files to classmates in middle school (shoutout to the homies who've been here since grandview-unblocked).

 The purpose of the Docs is to teach you something new.
-If it isn't immediately obvious, the docs are done in a completely different, more minimalist style than the "main" site.
-This is due to the use of Markdown, which will be used for any coding tutorial or documentation page for the sake of simplicity.
+Most pages, including the entirety of the docs uses a language called [Markdown](https://www.markdownguide.org/getting-started/), which will be used for any coding tutorial or documentation page for the sake of simplicity.
 This simplicity allows me to pack a lot of information into this website with minimal work.

 ## Why the :3000?